I Tried No7's Line Correcting Booster Serum & The Results Blew Me Away

 What's in No7's Line Correcting Booster Serum and what are the benefits?

-Another great ingredient is glycerin, which attracts water to the skin, making it hydrated, moisturized, soft and supple.
-When skin is well hydrated and moisturized, lines are a lot less visible.
-Dr. Bell goes on to say that the serum is clinically proven to reduce the appearance of wrinkles in eight weeks but the product's packaging states it takes as little as one week to notice a difference.
+Another great ingredient is glycerin, which attracts water to the skin, making it hydrated, moisturised, soft and supple.
+When skin is well hydrated and moisturised, lines are a lot less visible.
+Dr Bell goes on to say that the serum is clinically proven to reduce the appearance of wrinkles in eight weeks but the product's packaging states it takes as little as one week to notice a difference.

 Advertisement